aappleton8/PlayerSlap/README.md

  - playerslap.see.release - Let a player see when another player has been released from a permanent slap
  - playerslap.see.config - Let a player see config save, set and reload messages
  - playerslap.unslap.* - Quietly unslap a player
- - playerslap.unslap.mustaccept.decrement - Quietly remove a player's need to accept a slap whilst decrementing its slap times counter by 1
+ - playerslap.unslap.mustaccept.decrement - Quietly remove a player's need to accept a slap whilst decrementing its slap times counter by 1 (also gives playerslap.unslap.mustaccept)
  - playerslap.unslap.mustaccept - Quietly remove a player's need to accept a slap whithout decrementing its slap times counter
- - playerslap.unslap.ispermanent.decrement - Quietly release a player from a permanent slap whilst decrementing its slap times counter by 1
+ - playerslap.unslap.ispermanent.decrement - Quietly release a player from a permanent slap whilst decrementing its slap times counter by 1 (also gives playerslap.unslap.ispermanent)
  - playerslap.unslap.ispermanent - Quietly release a player from a permanent slap whithout decrementing its slap times counter
  - playerslap.config.* - Let a player use all config commands
  - playerslap.config.save - Let a player save the config